EMMC-ASBL/tripper/examples/workflow-mappings/README.md

 Workflow example
 ================
+This example is implemented in the [workflow_example.py](workflow_example.py) script.
-This example populates a knowledge base with individuals standing for two data sources (`data1` and `data2`) a `target` and two model (`model1` and `model2`).
+It populates a knowledge base with individuals standing for two data sources (`data1` and `data2`) a `target` and two model (`model1` and `model2`).
 The input and output of the models is also documented.